Upinder Singh

-Upinder Singh is an Indian historian who is Professor of History and Dean of Faculty at Ashoka University.
+Upinder Singh (born 22 June 1959) is an Indian historian who is a professor of History and Dean of Faculty at Ashoka University.
 She is the former head of the History Department at the University of Delhi.
 She is also the recipient of the inaugural Infosys Prize in the category of Social Sciences (History).

 Education and professional life

 Singh is an alumna of St. Stephen's College, Delhi and received a PhD from McGill University in Canada.
 She has a Master of Arts in history and an M.Phil. in history, both from the University of Delhi.
 She has a Ph.D. from McGill University, Montreal, Canada, with a thesis titled Kings, Brahmanas, and Temples in Orissa: an epigraphic study (300-1147 CE).
 She is a Professor in the Department of History at Ashoka University.

 Personal life

-Singh is the daughter of Manmohan Singh, the former prime minister of India, and Gursharan Kaur.
+Singh is the daughter of Dr. Manmohan Singh, the former prime minister of India, and history professor Gursharan Kaur.
 She is married to Vijay Tankha, a professor of philosophy and has two sons.